-When you find yourself unable to meet in-course requirements due to illness or compassionate reasons, please advise the course instructor (or designated person, such as a teaching assistant) in writing with name, ID#, and email contact.
-See the graduate calendar for information on regulations and procedures for Academic Consideration.
+When you find yourself unable to meet an in-course requirement because of illness or compassionate reasons, please advise the course instructor (or designated person, such as a teaching assistant) in writing, with your name, id#, and e-mail contact.
+See the Graduate Calendar for information on regulations and procedures for Academic Consideration.